 You can buy my pattern on Ravelry and Etsy.
 I recommend buying the pattern on Ravelry because it’s cheaper (I can charge less because Ravelry’s fees are lower) and you’ll get immediate delivery of the pattern.
-If you buy on Etsy, you have to wait for me to email you the pattern, which I do as fast as possible, but if I’m asleep or in a movie or on an airplane you’ll have to wait a bit.
-Ravelry also has the benefit of sending out automatic pattern updates when they become available.
+If you buy on Ravelry, it has the benefit of sending out automatic pattern updates when they become available.

 Click here to buy the pattern on Ravelry.

 Click here to buy the pattern on Etsy.

 I don’t knit!
 Do you sell the completed blanket?

 I do sell the completed blanket on commission on Etsy.
 Because every blanket is made to order, delivery will take 4-6 weeks upon receipt of payment.